robtweed/yotta-gbldir-files/README.md

 These files allow you to use the [YottaDB](https://github.com/YottaDB/YottaDB) database within a Docker Container, but retain persistence between invocations of the Container.
 They are a set of initialised YottaDB Global Directory files to which you should map your Docker's YottaDB global directory.

+Note: the files in this repository are for use with YottaDB version 1.2

 ## Example